themsaid/ibis/readme.md

 ibis-next build
 ```

-Ibis will parse the files in alphabetical order and store the PDF file in `/export`.
+Ibis will parse the files in alphabetical order and store the PDF file in the `export` directory.

-The default is to generate the PDF using the light theme, and to generate a PDF using the dark theme:
+By default, for generating the PDF file, the light theme is used.
+To generate a PDF using the dark theme:

 ```
 ibis-next build dark